amoffat/supertag/source/tips_and_tricks.rst

 Tag Negations
 *************

-Sometimes it is useful to list all :ref:`intersections <intersection>` *sans* a tag.
+Sometimes it is useful to list all :term:`intersections <intersection>` *sans* a tag.
 For example, if you wanted to list all files that are ``photos``, ``trips``, that are *not* tagged with ``seattle``, how would you do it?
 The answer is tag negations: